Desire100/Popular-Data-science-Python-Libraries-with-Coding-Examples/OpenCV.md

 Thresholding is fundamentally a very simple method of segmenting an image into different parts.
 Thresholding will convert an image to consist of only two values, white or black.
 ![thresholding](https://user-images.githubusercontent.com/35916017/52900928-9079c400-3237-11e9-95ed-d564804d753c.PNG)

+######## A common operation for image processing is blurring or smoothing an image. smoothing an image can help get rid of noise, or help an application focus on general details.
+Often blurring or smooothing is combined with edge detection.
+E

+######## Edge detection algorithms detect too many edges when shown a high resolution image without any blurring.